 $150,000 $125 $625 $1,250

-Use our Paycheck Calculator to see exactly how much of each paycheck you could allocate to Bitcoin at different percentage levels, and what that would look like over time.
+Use our Paycheck Calculator to see how much of each paycheck you could allocate at different percentage levels, and what that would look like over time.

 The Percentage of Portfolio Framework

 The income framework tells you how much to allocate from your paycheck going forward.
-The portfolio framework is different: it asks how much of your existing savings and investments should be in Bitcoin.
-These are two separate questions, and they often produce different answers.
+The portfolio framework asks a different question: how much of your existing savings and investments should be in Bitcoin?
+These two questions often produce different answers.

-In recent years, major institutional players have started weighing in.
+Major institutional firms have weighed in.
 Fidelity's research arm has published analysis suggesting that a 2-5% Bitcoin allocation in a diversified portfolio can improve risk-adjusted returns without meaningfully increasing overall volatility.
-BlackRock, the world's largest asset manager, has made similar observations, noting that a small Bitcoin allocation (1-2%) can serve as a portfolio diversifier because of its low correlation with traditional assets.
-These aren't Bitcoin maximalists making the case.
+BlackRock, the world's largest asset manager, has noted that a small Bitcoin allocation (1-2%) can serve as a portfolio diversifier because of its low correlation with traditional assets.
 These are trillion-dollar firms with fiduciary obligations running the numbers.

 More aggressive models, often from crypto-native firms and independent analysts, suggest 5-10% portfolio allocations.
-The logic: Bitcoin's asymmetric upside potential (the chance that it could 5-10x over a decade) justifies a larger position, especially for investors with long time horizons.
+The logic: Bitcoin's asymmetric upside potential (the chance that it could 5-10x over a decade) justifies a larger position, especially over long time horizons.
 The tradeoff is real volatility.
-A 10% Bitcoin allocation in a portfolio means that a 50% Bitcoin crash would drag your total portfolio down by 5%.
-That's significant, but it's survivable for most people with a 10+ year time horizon.
+A 10% Bitcoin allocation means a 50% Bitcoin crash would drag your total portfolio down by 5%.
+That is significant, but most people with a 10+ year horizon can absorb it.

-The key distinction here is that portfolio allocation is about existing wealth, not income.
+Portfolio allocation is about existing wealth, not income.
 If you have $200,000 in savings and investments, a 3% allocation means $6,000 in Bitcoin.
 A 5% allocation means $10,000.
-You might get there gradually by dollar-cost averaging over several months, or you might rebalance from other holdings.
-Either way, the percentage gives you a target to aim for and a discipline to maintain.
+You might reach that target gradually by dollar-cost averaging over several months, or you might rebalance from other holdings.
+Either way, the percentage gives you a target and a discipline to maintain.

 ▪ Bitcoin Allocation by Portfolio Size